lamastex/scalable-data-science/_sds/basics/infrastructure/local.md

   * Mac OS
   * Windows OS
 3. Step 3: Run Docker from pre-built images for scalable data sciences
-  * Follow instructions at [docker-sds]((https://github.com/lamastex/scalable-data-science/tree/master/_sds/basics/infrastructure/docker/docker-sds) to jump-start from pre-built docker images in order to work on your laptop (recommend 2-4 GB of memory).
-Need 16 GB for more sophisticated docker compositions (only needed for developers and data engineering scientists).
+  * Follow instructions at [docker-sds](https://github.com/lamastex/scalable-data-science/tree/master/_sds/basics/infrastructure/docker/docker-sds) to jump-start from pre-built docker images in order to work on your laptop (recommend 2-4 GB of memory).
+You may need 8-16 GB of memory for more sophisticated docker compositions (but this is only needed for developers and data engineering scientists).
     * [How were these Docker images made from "scratch"?](https://github.com/lamastex/scalable-data-science/tree/master/_sds/basics/infrastructure/docker/)

 **Optionally** after some downloads and setups, you can also: